deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

             }).useDropConnect(true)
             .build();

 There's a lot to discuss here.
-The entire configuration is united in one snippet above, and now we'll go through it line by line:
+The entire configuration is united in one snippet above, and now we'll go through it one parameter at a time:

 		log.info("Build model....");